maierfelix/Iroh/API.md

 ````

 ##### 3. Running the stage
 After attaching the listeners we now need to run the stage, so our code actually gets executed.
 Since Iroh has to patch your code first, you need to run the patched version manually afterwards.
-You can even save the stage's code and embed it into your page just like a real script - it's completely up to you!

 Syntax:
 ````js